magic-libraries/json/README.md

 ```

 #### <a name="caveat"></a>caveat
-only use this library without checking it\'s return value',
+only use this library without checking it\'s return value
-if you know that your input json is not malformed.',
+if you know that your input json is not malformed.
 in all other cases the following pattern should be employed
 (and enhanced with custom error messages).